-Born on July 13, 1939 in Slonim, a city in what was then Poland, to Riwa Mirski (1916–2001), a former student at the teacher-training school of Vilna, and the daughter of Moishe Waldman (1910–1996), a Yiddish poet.
+Ertel was born on July 13, 1939 in Slonim, a city in what was then Poland, to Riwa Mirski (1916–2001), a former student at the teacher-training school of Vilna, and Moishe Waldman (1910–1996), a Yiddish poet.
 Riwa Mirski is better known as an author of novels and short stories under the pen name of Menuha Ram, an acronym of Rachel (her older daughter), Aron (her step-son, b.
-1938) and Myriam (her younger daughter, b.
+1938), and Myriam (her younger daughter, b.
 1949).
-Her best-known works are Vayter fun trakt (Further than thought), Le Vent qui passe (The passing wind, 1974) and Exils (Exiles, 1993).
+Her best-known works are Vayter fun trakt (Further than thought), Le Vent qui passe (The passing wind, 1974), and Exils (Exiles, 1993).

-Although at the heart of her concerns, the American scene is not her only area of interest.
-Combining her position as an English specialist with that of a distinguished Jewish scholar, Rachel Ertel turned the field of Yiddish into an area of multiple explorations that extended well beyond the American territory.
-She assigned herself the task of introducing both American and European Yiddish literature, in particular by creating the collection Yiddish Fields, which showed that, in her view, Yiddish literature constituted a vast sounding-box of world literature.
+The American scene, while at the heart of her concerns, is not Ertel’s only area of interest.
+Combining her position as an English specialist with that of a distinguished Jewish scholar, she turned the field of Yiddish studies into an area of multiple explorations that extended well beyond the American territory.
+She assigned herself the task of introducing to the French public both American and European Yiddish literature, in particular by creating the collection Yiddish Fields, which published Jewish authors from Eastern Europe and included translations of poetry, essays, and plays, in order to demonstrate her view that Yiddish literature constituted a vast sounding-box of world literature.

-One of the distinguishing events of her entire life’s work was the organization, in collaboration with other intellectuals, of the Journées de la culture Yiddish (Days of Yiddish Culture) at the Centre Georges Pompidou in Paris in 1978.
+One of the distinguishing events of Ertel’s entire life’s work was the organization, with other intellectuals, of the Journées de la culture Yiddish (Days of Yiddish Culture) at the Centre Georges Pompidou in Paris in 1978.
 This event was part of the general movement of the diasporic spread of Yiddish.
-She later published Le Shtetl (1982), about the Jewish shtetl in Poland from early to modern times, Une maisonette au bord de la Vistule, et autres nouvelles du monde Yiddish (A little house on the Vistula and other news from the Yiddish world, 1989), Dans la langue de personne: poésie yiddish de l’anéantissement (In nobody’s language: Yiddish poetry of annihilation, 1993) and Brasier des mots (Furnace of words, 2003).
+She later published Le Shtetl (1982), about the Jewish shtetl in Poland from early to modern times, Une maisonette au bord de la Vistule, et autres nouvelles du monde Yiddish (A little house on the Vistula and other news from the Yiddish world, 1989), Dans la langue de personne: poésie yiddish de l’anéantissement (In nobody’s language: Yiddish poetry of annihilation, 1993), and Brasier des mots (Furnace of words, 2003).